AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 As we've seen, the core issue is uncertainty about implicit insertion.

-The solution is to add new feature to a core type theory which lets us represent unknown arities of implicit functions.
+The solution is to add new features to a core type theory which let us represent unknown arities of implicit functions.
 We add two type formers:

 1. Telescopes.
 These behave as generic right-nested sigma types, can be